mkht/WiFiProfileManagementDsc/README.md

 ### WiFiProfile
 * **Ensure**: Ensures that the profile is Present or Absent.
 * **ProfileName**: The name of the profile.
 This is a Key property.
-* **ConnectionMode**: Indicates whether connection to the wireless LAN should be automatic ("auto") or initiated ("manual") by user.
-The default is "auto".
+* **ConnectionMode**: Indicates whether connection to the wireless LAN should be automatic ('auto') or initiated ('manual') by user.
+The default is 'auto'.
-* **Authentication**: Specifies the authentication method to be used to connect to the wireless LAN. ('open', 'shared', 'WPA', 'WPAPSK', 'WPA2', 'WPA2PSK')
+* **Authentication**: Specifies the authentication method to be used to connect to the wireless LAN. ('open', 'shared', 'WPA', 'WPAPSK', 'WPA2', 'WPA2PSK', 'WPA3SAE', 'WPA3ENT192', "OWE")
-* **Encryption**: Sets the data encryption to use to connect to the wireless LAN. ('none', 'WEP', 'TKIP', 'AES')
+* **Encryption**: Sets the data encryption to use to connect to the wireless LAN. ('none', 'WEP', 'TKIP', 'AES', 'GCMP256')
 * **Credential**: The network key or passpharse of the wireless profile in the form of a PSCredential.
 * **ConnectHiddenSSID**: Specifies whether the profile can connect to networks which does not broadcast SSID.
 The default is false.
 * **EAPType**: (Only 802.1X) Specifies the type of 802.1X EAP.
 You can select "PEAP"(aka MSCHAPv2) or "TLS".
 * **ServerNames**: (Only 802.1X) Specifies the server that will be connect to validate certification.
 * **TrustedRootCA**: (Only 802.1X) Specifies the certificate thumbprint of the Trusted Root CA.
+* **AuthMode**: (Only 802.1X) Specifies the type of credentials used for authentication. ('machineOrUser', 'machine', 'user', 'guest')
 * **XmlProfile**: The XML representation of the profile.